Outside of Cincinnati, Cincinnati-style chili is known as “that weird cinnamon chili on spaghetti.” But around Cincinnati, it’s a way of life.

 Lock on the lid, bring to high pressure, and cook for 30 minutes.
 Let the pressure come down naturally.
 Unlock the lid.
 Cool to room temperature, then refrigerate overnight.
 Lift or scrape off any solidified fat; discard.
 Bring to a boil and then add the vinegar and chocolate.

-Making the chili a day in advance allows you to easily discard the fat, plus it lets the spices settle into each other, giving you a rounder flavor.
-You can, however, certainly eat it right away.
+While it's fine to eat this on the day you make it, cooking the chili a day in advance allows you to easily discard the fat, plus it lets the spices settle into each other, giving you a rounder flavor.
+You can by all means keep the fat cap on there.
+It's what a lot of chili parlors do in the Queen City, ensuring a light film of reddish-orange grease on every bowl.

 For the chili: